JonahTaye/odin-recipes/README.md

 This repository holds a recipe webpage made entirely with html.
 It has a main page which holds links to all the recipe pages.
 And recipes for making different dishes with their ingredient list and the steps needed to make the dish.

-The repository will help me pracice the following html elements:
+The repository will help me practice the following html elements:
     <ol>
         <li>`<h1>`: is a header element.
 It contains page titles or header texts.
 It ranges from `<h1>` to `<h6>`.</li>
         <li>`<p>`: is a paragraph element.
 It holds long texts or paragraphs.</li>